What’s the difference between Master Data Management (MDM) and Master Data Governance (MDG)?

 Roadmap information for all MDG deployment options is available on the

 SAP Roadmap Explorer.
-For details about SAP Master Data Governance on SAP S/4HANA 2023, see this
+For details about SAP Master Data Governance on SAP S/4HANA 2023, see these blog posts

 What is SAP MDG from a technical perspective?